OleksiiPryimak/OleksiiPryimak/README.md

-Hi, I’m @OleksiiPryimak. <br/>
+<h3>Hi, I’m @Oleksii Pryimak</h3>

-I'm senior graphic designer & junior python developer.<br/>
+<p>I'm senior graphic designer & junior python developer.</p>

-15+ years experience in graphic design in industries such as e-commerce, art and architecture.<br/>
+<p>15+ years experience in graphic design in industries such as e-commerce, art and architecture.</p>

-I completed a practical course of developing in Python and received a certificate of completion.<br/>
+<p>I completed a practical course of developing in Python and received a certificate of completion.</p>
-For now I focus on applying data science and computer vision techniques to solve workflow and productivity problems.<br/>
+<p>For now I focus on applying data science and computer vision techniques to solve workflow and productivity problems.</p>

 <!---